 ISSUES (AND SUPPORTING INFORMATION SOURCES): Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact proposed Project.
 Therefore, there will be no impact on existing hou ising either di - ly or cumulati vely. c.
-Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? $\square$ 13c.
-Response: (Source: CADME Land Use 2003 Layer) The Project will not displace any people, necessitating the constru- Project site is proposed on a previously improved site that has no affected by the proposed Project.
-Therefore, this Project will have replacement housing either directly, indirectly or cumulatively. existing hous ing or residen ts that will be e removed or 14.
-PUBLIC SERVICES.
+Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? \square 13c.
+Response: (Source: CADME Land Use 2003 Layer) The Project will not displace any people, necessitating the construction of replacement housing elsewhere because the Project site is proposed on a previously improved site that has no existing housing or residents that will be removed or affected by the proposed Project.
+Therefore, this Project will have no impact on people, necessitating the need for replacement housing either directly, indirectly or cumulatively.
+14. PUBLIC SERVICES.
 Would the Project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: a.
-Fire protection? $\square$ 14a.
-Response: (Source: FPEIR Table 5.13-B - Fire Station Statistics and Ordinance 5948 § 1) The Project consists of the construction of a wireless telecommunic provided by Station #4 located at 3510 Cranford Avenue to serve th Plan 2025 policies, compliance with existing codes and standards, a impacts on the demand for additional fire facilities or services either b.
+Fire protection? \square 14a.
+Response: (Source: FPEIR Table 5.13-B - Fire Station Locations, Table 5.13-C - Riverside Fire Department Statistics and Ordinance 5948 § 1) The Project consists of the construction of a wireless telecommunications facility.
+Adequate fire facilities and services are provided by Station #4 located at 3510 Cranford Avenue to serve this Project.
+In addition, with implementation of General Plan 2025 policies, compliance with existing codes and standards, and through Fire Department practices, there will be no impacts on the demand for additional fire facilities or services either directly, indirectly or cumulatively. b.
 Police protection?
 14b.
-Response: (Source: General Plan 2025 Figure PS-8 - New The Project consists of the construction of a wireless telecommunic are provided by East Neighborhood Policing Center to serve this I additional police facilities or services either directly, indirectly or curved or services of the construction of a wireless telecommunication. ations facility is Project.
-In a nd through Fi directly, indi- ghborhood P cations facility Project.
-There Adequate fire addition, with re Department rectly or cumu olicing Center y.
-Adequate po e facilities and implementatic practices, the latively. ((s)) (s)) (c) facilities I services are on of General re will be no c.
-Schools? $\square$ 14c.
-Response: (Source: FPEIR Figure 5.13-2 - RUSD Boun Generation for RUSD and AUSD By Education Level) The Project is non-residential that will not involve the addition of ar age children.
-Therefore, there will be no impact on the demand for indirectly or cumulatively. y housing uni ts that would i ncrease numb ers of school ther directly, d.
+Response: (Source: General Plan 2025 Figure PS-8 - Neighborhood Policing Centers) The Project consists of the construction of a wireless telecommunications facility.
+Adequate police facilities and services are provided by East Neighborhood Policing Center to serve this Project.
+There will be no impacts on the demand for additional police facilities or services either directly or cumulatively. c.
+Schools? \square 14c.
+Response: (Source: FPEIR Figure 5.13-2 - RUSD Boundaries, Table 5.13-D - RUSD, Table 5.13-G - Student Generation for RUSD and AUSD By Education Level) The Project is non-residential that will not involve the addition of any housing units that would increase numbers of school age children.
+Therefore, there will be no impact on the demand for additional school facilities or services either directly, indirectly or cumulatively. d.
 Parks?
 14d.
 Response: (Source: General Plan 2025 Figure PR-1 - Parks, Open Spaces and Trails, Table PR-4 - Park and Recreation Facilities, Parks Master Plan 2003, GP 2025 FPEIR Table 5.14-A - Park and Recreation Facility Types, and Table 5.14-C - Park and Recreation Facilities Funded in the Riverside Renaissance Initiative) The Project is a non-residential use that will not involve the addition of any housing units that would increase the population.
 Therefore, there will be no impact on the demand for additional park facilities or services either directly, indirectly or cumulatively. e.
-Other public facilities? $\square$ 14e.
+Other public facilities? \square 14e.
 Response: (Source: General Plan 2025 Figure LU-8 - C Facilities, Figure 5.13-6 - Community Centers, Table 5.3 Riverside Public Library Service Standards) The Project consists of the construction of a wireless telecommunication B-F - Riversi de Communit y Centers, Ta ble 5.13-H -